Specialty Training (including General Practice)

 Career planning for medicsPlanning your career - Health CareersRoyal Medical Benevolent Fund - choosing the specialty that's right for you

-When to choose and apply to your specialty
+When to choose and apply for specialty training

-If you wish to go straight from Foundation Training to Specialty Training, you will be required to apply for training programmes in November of your Foundation Year 2 (FY2).
+If you wish to go straight from Foundation Training to Specialty Training, you will usually apply for training programmes around October and November of your Foundation Year 2 (FY2).

-You may decide to take time out between your Foundation Training and Specialty Training; informally known as Foundation Year 3 (FY3).
+We know from the F2 Destination Reports that many doctors decide to take time out between Foundation Training and Specialty Training; informally known as Foundation Year 3 (FY3).
 If you decide to do this, you need to be aware of restrictions on how much time you can spend working in a specialty before applying to train in it in the UK.

 Find out more about taking time out.

-Specialty Training commences in August and December each year and applicants must have applied by November of the preceding year.
+Specialty Training generally commences in August each year with the main application rounds opening in October or November of the preceding year.

-For example, doctors wishing to commence training in August 2021 must complete their applications by November 2020.
+For example, doctors wishing to commence training in August 2021 must submit their applications by October or November 2020.

-Key recruitment dates can be found in the Medical Specialty Recruitment Applicant Handbook.
+An indication of key recruitment dates for each year can be found in the Medical Specialty Recruitment Applicant Handbook.

 Health Education England - Specialty Training